Medicare online accounts

 Update your personal details

-To lodge a Medicare claim online, you must be registered for a Medicare online account, and have your Medicare card and the doctor's account.
+To submit a Medicare claim online, you must be registered for a Medicare online account.

 You can submit claims for anyone listed on your Medicare card.
 If you have registered your bank account details with us, your benefit will usually be paid into your account the next working day.